radek24/codecks-unreal-self-hosted/README.md

 # Codecks Bug & Feedback Reporter for Unreal Engine

-> :warning: **Work in progress**: This plugin is still very much work in progress, currently there is no report window and no documentation was created.
-I do not recomend you use this plugin for your own projects.
+> :warning: **Work in progress**: This plugin is still very much work in progress, currently there is no documentation.

 Collect bugs and feedback right from your Unreal game and keep players in the loop what happens with their feedback.